MGCodesandStats/mgcodesandstats.github.io/README.md

 - Use of Bayesian analysis to quantify effects of interventions, e.g. how do factors such as economic shifts or marketing campaigns affect customer interest for a product?

 Are you working on a similar type of problem that you wish to discuss?
-If you feel that my expertise can be of help to you, feel free to **[e-mail me](mailto:contact@michael-grogan.com)** to set up an initial discussion.
+If you feel that my expertise can be of help to you, feel free to **[get in contact](mailto:contact@michael-grogan.com)**.

 ## Frequently used techniques and technologies